-When dilating, it is important to rely on the sensation felt at the bottom of the vaginal cavity.
+When dilating, it is important to rely on the sensation felt inside the vaginal cavity.
 As the swelling in the labia majora decreases, you may feel that your cavity is shallower because the labia majora will have lost thickness.
 The dots on the dilator, therefore, are not a valid indicator of the depth of your cavity.